How to Build a Proactive Customer Service Culture

 Get a pulse on your customers’ pain points, understand the gaps of experience, and solve the problems before your customer needs to complain.

-Any business with customers is in the “people” business.
-For proactive customer service to work, you need your people to live it.
+Every customer-focused business is essentially in the “people” business.
+Your team must embody proactive customer service.
 It needs to be a part of your service vision and overall company culture.

 Chat about your customer fanatic values at every all-hands meeting.
 Intentionally talk through decisions that are made with the customer in mind.
 Get every department on board and trained to how they’re involved in building a customer fanatic culture.